 A birth plan is a document that outlines your preferences regarding labor and delivery.
-An expectant mother usually writes a birth plan, but anyone involved in a birthing situation may create a birth plan.
+An expectant mother usually writes a birth plan, but anyone involved in a birthing situation can contribute to this plan.

 What Is a Birth Plan?

 A birth plan is a written checklist of what to consider before, during, and after giving birth.
-Your birth plan may include who you want present during labor, whether you want pain medication, or medical interventions, or if you wish to have music playing in the background.
+Your birth plan may include who you want present during labor, whether you want pain medication or medical interventions, and the ideal environment.

 You should give a copy of the birth plan to everyone on the birthing team, including your healthcare providers and anyone else in the room during the birth experience.